TheBellman/sandbox/README.md

 You can find the following in here:

   - cli-8: A Java 8 Maven project that builds a stand-alone executable JAR that does not much, accompanied by tests.
+  - springboot: a Java 12 project that builds a dummy HTTP API, along with tests, to hold various snippets of Spring Boot fragments